proofcert/fpccheck/fpc/README.md

     (names Delta Goal)

-The trick creates a new requirement for the certificate: it must be aware of the ways the kernel moves formulas around the sequent and replicate it exactly in this control structure.
+The trick creates a new requirement for the certificate: it must be aware of the ways the kernel moves formulas around the sequent and replicate them exactly in this control structure.
 This is a strong dependency that must be handled carefully.
-By design, soundness is never at risk, though failure to keep track of (very unlikely) changes to the kernel would mean the pieces will not fit together any more, and hypothesis naming would become unusable.
+By design, soundness is never at risk, though failure to keep track of (exceptional) changes to the kernel would mean the pieces will not fit together any more, and hypothesis naming would become unusable.
 (The predictable solution is a slightly more transparent kernel that remains functionally sealed.)